fab-machines/BigFDM/README.md

 Z axis
 --

-The Z axis uses a single NEMA 24 to move 4 lead screws guided by linear rods and bearings.
+The Z axis uses a single NEMA 24 to move 4 lead screws guided by 4 linear rods and bearings.
+A 4.7m closed loop HTD M3 belt is used to transmit the movement with a 2 to 1 pulley ratio.
+The lead screws are supported by ball bearing both at the top and the bottom, where also pulleys are attached.
+The corner structural parts are made with CNC milled 20mm acrylic, while the rods and bearing supports use CNC milled POM.
 Because of layer by layer downwards needed movements, the bed will never move fast, with the maximum speed used more for manual movements.
 The main frame is used as support structure for all the Z axis parts.

 <img src="media/renderings/rendering_z.jpg" width="100%">